SamSlutz/Card-Game-Contributions/hearthstone/README.md

 - On [hsguru](https://www.hsguru.com/decks?format=1&min_games=50&period=past_30_days&player_class[]=ROGUE&player_deck_includes[]=38943&rank=all)
   (the standard site for tracking play rates and win rates), the specific list has roughly 150 logged games on the deck-tracker website since it was posted

+## Mill Rogue

+Built and piloted a Mill rogue deck to Top legend, refining the old archetype by incorporating multiple new cards into old strategies.
+At the time of release, my build has proven to be the most optimal out of the known experimental mill lists.

 ## Combo-line guides